operand/agency/CONTRIBUTING.md

 for maintaining examples, except for the main `demo` application.

 The main demo located at [`examples/demo/`](./examples/demo/) is maintained closely with the core library.
 Feel free to copy the demo application as a basis for your own examples or personal work.
+That is its main purpose.

-If you'd like to make significant changes to the main demo (not a simple bug fix or something trivial), please discuss this first.
+If you'd like to make significant changes to the main demo (not a simple bug fix or something trivial), please discuss this with the maintainers.

 ## Core Library Contributions